30 BEAUTIFUL Banff Lakes You Have To Visit

 No matter how often we visit Lake Louise, our opinion has never soured.
 It’s hard to find a more majestic and awe-inspiring place in the world than Lake Louise.
 After taking in the spectacular scenery, go for a Lake Louise hike, climb, ski, or canoe in Banff National Park.

 Lake Louise in the summer is an image that will last with you for a lifetime.
-That being said, visiting the lake requires some work, much like Moraine Lake.
+That being said, visiting the lake requires a bit of work, much like Moraine Lake.
 See all the parking information for Lake Louise.

 Peyto Lake